conbrad/RedisProxy/README.md

 A proxy server that acts as a read-through cache for redis GET results.
 It contains both a HTTP and redis TCP protocol interface.
 It is implemented in Scala but sticks to a mostly OOP paradigm to remain understandable to a wider audience, using functional patterns mostly for iterating over collections, pattern matching and the Option monad to enforce compile-time safety.

 ## Setup
-Run make test, this will build the project and run the tests Note the first build will be slow, due to sbt dependency resolution Make run, to run the http and proxy server
+1. Run make test, this will build the project and run the tests
+    * Note the first build will be slow, due to sbt dependency resolution
+2. Run `make run`, to run the http and proxy server

-It is assumed that each server instance runs make run, which inherently means each instance runs it’s own {proxy,redis} pair Configurable options have defaults set and can be read/changed under the environment key in docker-compose.yml With the *exception* of the proxy server port which must be changed in .sbtopts
+It is assumed that each server instance runs make run, which inherently means each instance runs it’s own `{proxy,redis}` pair

+**Configuration**: Configurable options have defaults set and can be read/changed under the environment key in docker-compose.yml

 ## HTTP Service
 By default runs on `localhost:9000` and includes a single route: `/:key` where `key` is the key you want to look up in redis.
 Stack is Play!
 Framework v2.6.